Ohio man accused of posing as nurse faces felony charges

-COLUMBUS, Ohio (AP) - Authorities say an Ohio man impersonated a licensed practical nurse for nearly four years using a stolen identity and that some of the patients he cared for were children.
+COLUMBUS, Ohio (AP) - Authorities say an Ohio man impersonated a licensed practical nurse for nearly four years using a stolen identity.
+Officials say that some of the patients he cared for were children.

 The Ohio Attorney General’s Office says 27-year-old Martez Morris was arrested Thursday after being indicted last month in Franklin County on charges that include engaging in a pattern of corrupt activity, identity fraud, tampering with records, Medicaid fraud and endangering children.